 Walking the Trail of Time in August of 2014 I spotted this single cup fungus, one I'd never notices before.
 I immediately thought it might be an orange peel fungus past its prime, but on close examination it is quite different.
 With its thick walls and definite fleshy-tan color it is quite distinct.
 It has a very stiff consistency, like jelly left open for some time.
 From this, perhaps common name could be "jelly cup".

 Family Pyronemataceae Corda 1842

+pie-row-nem-uh-tay-suh-ee

+Greek πυρήν pyren, the stone of a fruit; because of the usually somewhat tough texture of their tissue

 Otidea Eckblad 1968

+oh-TID-ee-ah

-oh-TID-ee-ah Greek for resembling an ear.
+Greek for resembling an ear.